moov-io/achgateway/docs/ops/merging.md

 ## Encryption

+ACHGateway supports encrypting pending and merged files in the filesystem used for staging.
+This uses the [moov-io/cryptfs](https://github.com/moov-io/cryptfs) library and can be configured to use AES and encoded in base64 on disk.

 ## Merging

 1. Rename the existing directory of pending files from `storage/merging/{shardKey}/` to a timestamp version (e.g. `storage/merging/{shardKey}-$timestamp/`).